-Stump grinders are a fantastic kit for removing ugly or unwanted tree stumps, but they can be dangerous in the wrong hands.
-You need a professional; someone who knows how far to dig and how to grind to get that stump out easily, and who saves you money and precious time in the process. .
+It's best to hire a professional who knows how far to dig and how to grind in order to get that stump out easily and save you money and time in the process.